 No one understood, so I stopped trying to talk about it.
 I did the hiding, avoiding, dreading people thing instead.
 The phone-shy thing, the cancel-at-the-last-minute thing, the hermit thing.
 I burnt out multiple times.
 I spent years struggling with anxiety and depression.

-I’m comfortable with myself and others, have awesome (IRL and online) friends, go out when I choose, and don’t feel guilty when I don’t.
+I’m comfortable with myself and others, have awesome (IRL and online) friends, go out when I choose (which isn’t often, tbh), and I don’t feel guilty when I don’t.

 Now I help other neurowonderful humans who are done chasing “normal” to build a life they love without compromising who they are.